Tim Etchells: Biography

 Etchells is currently Professor of Performance at Lancaster University and has been teaching extensively in a variety of contexts.
 In 2006, he convened The Presence Project, a series of workshops at Stanford University.

 Etchells' publication, Vacuum Days, based on his year-long web-based project of 2011, was published by Storythings in 2012.
 Etchells has published several works of fiction, Endland Stories, The Dream Dictionary for the Modern Dreamer and the novel The Broken World and has written about contemporary performance in The Guardian and in artist monographs, such as an MIT Press publication on the work of Tehching Hsieh and a Live Art Development Agency publication on Ron Athey.

 In 2013 he was guest curator of Ljubljana's Exodos Festival – selecting an international programme of work in performance, theatre and dance.
-On 25 November 2013, Etchells gave a public keynote address Live Forever, at Tate Modern in the frame of their research series Collecting the Performative A new public sculpture work by Etchells, A Stitch in Time was commissioned for the Lumiere Festival, Londonderry, and installed on top of the old Rosemount Shirt Factory.
+On 25 November 2013, Etchells gave a public keynote address Live Forever, at Tate Modern in the frame of their research series Collecting the Performative A new public sculpture work by Etchells, A Stitch in Time was commissioned for the Lumiere light festival in Derry, and installed on top of the old Rosemount Shirt Factory.
 The work comprises a 23 metre long and 2 metre high sign made with white LED bulbs.

 In 2014 Etchells was invited to be part of Lisbon biennial Artist in the City program.

-In 2019, And Other Stories will publish Endland, a collection of short stories by Etchells.
+In 2019, And Other Stories published Endland, a collection of short stories by Etchells.